 Adverse life events can affect self-esteem, the quality of our relationships and resilience.
 Many of us experience times when we feel stuck or overwhelmed.
 Hopefully new insights and a better understanding of your self will be gained.
 The outcome is to help my clients feel more empowered or less ‘stuck’, feel better able to move forward more positively and make lasting changes in their life.

 My speciality is working with people from different cultural backgrounds, taking into account how this influences their worldview and therefore to accommodate these perspectives.
 Many factors can affect someone’s personal experience and thus the therapeutic experience.

 As both a Counsellor and Mental Health Practitioner, I have extensive experience creating safe and therapeutic holding environments for people experiencing emotional distress.

 Drawing from a pluralistic approach to counselling, I will carefully tailor the therapeutic process, integrating a range of methods to work with the individual needs and interests of the person.

 My priority is to facilitate a collaborative and supportive relationship, one that is compassionate and at times challenging, promotes shared decision making and explores problems through valuing the diversity and uniqueness that each individual brings.

-I see both adults and young people and have experience working with refugees and asylum seekers.
+I see couples, adults and young people and have experience working with refugees and asylum seekers.

 Areas of work; identity issues, anxiety, cultural issues, stress, self-esteem, family, relationships, depression, generational trauma, work stress, sexuality, domestic violence, autism, loneliness, hopelessness, suicidal thoughts.